zanderapalit/PopMe/README.md

 # PopMe

-PopMe is a to‑do app where tasks live as floating bubbles instead of a list.
+PopMe is a playful to‑do app where tasks live as floating bubbles instead of a list.
 Priority controls bubble size, energy controls bubble color, and tasks gently hover to feel alive.
 There’s a soft “add task” bubble at the bottom, an edit modal with live preview, and recent tasks you can restore later.

 ![PopMe App](/popme.PNG)

 ## What it does

 - Create tasks from a bottom “add task” bubble
 - Tasks appear as floating bubbles on the home screen
 - Size = priority, color = energy
 - Tap to select, double‑tap to edit
 - Edit modal with live preview, sliders, due date, and subtasks
 - Long‑press a bubble to pop/delete it (with sound + haptic)
 - Recent Tasks screen to restore deleted items

 ## Requirements

 - Node.js 18+ recommended
 - Expo CLI (installed automatically via `npx expo`)
 ## Install

 ```bash